wso2/docs-is/en/includes/guides/authentication/saml/federated-idp-initiated-sso.md

 Single Sign On (SSO) is an authentication process which allows users to log in once and gain access to an organization's applications without having to authenticate to each individual application.

 Federated IdP-initiated SSO extends this capability and enables a user belonging to an external organization to seamlessly access applications within your organization.
-In this scenario, your organization's IdProvider (IdP) and the external organization's IdP establish a trust relationship.
+In this scenario, your organization's Identity Provider (IdP) and the external organization's IdP establish a trust relationship.
 Therefore, external users can conveniently log in to their own IdP and access applications in another organization without having to create accounts in that organization.

 This guide explains how you can implement federated IdP-initiated SSO using {{product_name}}.